NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

+# :warning: **NOTICE:**

+This repository is no longer being maintain.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Monitoring/Grafana/Monitor-FSxN-with-Harvest-on-EKS](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Monitoring/Grafana/Monitor-FSxN-with-Harvest-on-EKS).
+Please refer to that repository for the latest updates.
+This repository is being left behind purely for historical purposes.

 # Deploy NetApp Harvest on EKS

 Harvest helm chart for monitoring Amazon FSx for ONTAP with Harvest, Grafana and Prometheus on EKS.